How to plan a successful sales meeting

 • Opening Statement: What will we say at the beginning of the meeting to gain agreement on the EIM?

 Why would we start with the “End in Mind”?
 If we agree that the client should make some sort of a decision, tell us something, or do something as a result of the meeting, then we should be clear on that outcome.
-It will set the framework – not only for our meeting plan – but for the meeting itself.
+It will set up the framework – not only for our meeting plan – but for the meeting itself.

-Key Elements Of A Good ‘EIM’
+Key Elements Of A Good EIM

-A good EIM should be clearly defined, short and not have only one outcome.
+A good EIM should be clearly defined, short and not have one outcome.
 The decision called for should be in the client’s best interest and it should include the option for the client to say “no.” It should be realistic and appropriate for the meeting, presentation or situation.
+We should get agreement in advance or at the beginning of the meeting to make a decision at the end of the meeting.
+It should not include your questions, agenda or next steps.

-Examples of a Good ‘EIM’
+Examples of a Good EIM

-Ends in Mind examples usually fit into one of four categories and can be applied to new or current customers:
+Ends in mind examples usually fit into one of four categories and can be applied to new or current customers.

-• Should we meet? (beginning of sales cycle);
+• Should we meet? (beginning of sales cycle)

-• Should we keep talking? (early in sales cycle);
+• Should we keep talking? (early in sales cycle)

-• Should you do something? (middle of sales cycle);
+• Should you do something? (middle of sales cycle)

-• Should you do something with us? (latter stages of sales cycle).
+• Should you do something with us? (latter stages of sales cycle)

-• They should be able to decide if your vending and coffee services align with what the employees need, or not.
+• They can decide if our vending and coffee services align with what the employees need, or not.

-• They should be able to tell if it makes sense to change vending and coffee suppliers, or not.
+• They can tell us if it makes sense to change vending and coffee suppliers, or not.

-• They should be able to tell if you are providing the best service for their employees so that it makes sense to continue to do business, or not.
+• They can tell us how we are doing with regard to providing the best service for their employees so that it makes sense for us to continue to do business, or not.

 The Client’s Key Beliefs

+Key beliefs are those beliefs – said or unsaid – the client (prospect or current customer) hold about you, your company, and your service offering.
 We should recognize that prospects hold beliefs about vending and coffee suppliers despite the fact they may have never met you.
+They may believe vending suppliers only offer unhealthy products and OCS suppliers don’t offer variety.

 Those beliefs are not always commonly shared among key people at the client company.

-We are more likely to enable the “End in Mind” if we can address the underlying beliefs that support the decision.
+We are more likely to enable the end in mind if we can address the underlying beliefs that support the decision.

 Examples of Key Beliefs